ijgnd/anki___note-organizer/README.md

 Contrary to what you might be thinking at this point, setting a custom note sorting order will *not* allow you to go through your regular reviews in a specific order.
 What it will provide you with, however, is:

-- the ability to review cards in a consistent sorting order using *filtered decks* or the [Advanced Previewer add-on](https://ankiweb.net/shared/info/544521385)
+- the ability to review cards in a consistent sorting order using *filtered decks* or the [Advanced Previewer add-on](https://ankiweb.net/shared/info/544521385).
+The Advanced Previewer does not work with Anki 2.1 as of 2020-02-22.
+But the add-on creator glutanimate has already announced an update.
 - the ability to freely determine how new cards are introduced in the learning phase
 - the ability to always go back and learn your cards in a specific order when starting from scratch after a longer hiatus
 - the ability to restructure your decks in preparation of sharing them with others